cryptocracy/flows/README.md

 # Summary
-This repo is basically a setup guide and a node-red flow for you to import into your node-red instance to turn it into a Preferred Server for Souq to sync up with.
+This repo is basically a setup guide for a Node-Red instance to be turned into a Preferred Server for a Souq app to sync up with.

 # Requirements: